rdlauer/articles/nativescript/securing-app/part3.md

 - Certs must be signed using a SHA256 (or greater) signature hash algorithm;
 - Invalid certificates result in a hard failure and no connection.

 This is great for developers, as we are forced into our iOS apps communicating over secure channels by default.
-However, there is still a way around this, which I'm pointing out here as something you should **not** add to your `info.plist`:
+However, there is still a way around this, which I'm pointing out here as something you should **not** add to your `info.plist`.

+**⚠️ Anti-pattern alert! ⚠️**

 	<key>NSAppTransportSecurity</key>
 	<dict>